Expertoption Introduces New Features To Its Award-Winning Platform

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, NY, Feb.
-06, 2024 (GLOBE NEWSWIRE) -- ExpertOption , a global leader in online trading platform (owned by EOLABS LLC), has announced a series of enhancements aimed at providing its users with an even more rewarding and accessible trading experience.
+NEW YORK, Feb 7, 2024 - (ACN Newswire) - ExpertOption , a global leader in online trading platform (owned by EOLABS LLC), has announced a series of enhancements aimed at providing its users with an even more rewarding and accessible trading experience.

 In response to feedback from its valued community of traders, ExpertOption has introduced an all-new referral program.
 Users can effortlessly boost their income without actively trading, simply by sharing their referral link or promo code.
 This enables them to earn a one-time payment per referral, alongside a percentage of the company's revenue.
 Additionally, their referrals receive a generous 120% bonus, creating a win-win scenario for all involved.